cirruslabs/cirrus-ci-docs/docs/guide/docker-builds-on-kubernetes.md

 Besides the ability to build docker images using a dedicated `docker_builder` task which runs on VMs, it is also possible to run docker builds on Kubernetes.
 To do so we are leveraging the `additional_containers` and `docker-in-docker` functionality.

-Currently cirrus-ci supports running builds on following Kubernetes distributions:
+Currently Cirrus CI supports running builds on these Kubernetes distributions:

 - Google Kubernetes Engine (GKE)
 - AWS Elastic Kubernetes Service (EKS)